16 April 2024

 For others like me, it’s the opposite.
 I begin with what I see, then improvise, sometimes blindly until the end comes into focus.
 The idea of the ‘study’ comes to me at the very end.
 I suppose that this is the Expressionist side of me, though unlike the American Expressionist, I work from a motif in this series because it’s what generates the idea.

-And for those who work from photos (of landscapes) I will not even deign an opinion, for this is the lowest form of Painting.
+And for those who work from photos (of landscapes) I feel sympathy for it's dead end in my opinion.

 Even Turner, one of the greatest watercolourists of the Modern era, and whose techniques were so extraordinary, they rarely eclipsed his visual memory stored up from decades of improvisation in front of Nature.
 His watercolours have never be surpassed even in by, what we call ‘Abstract’ painting of the past 100 years.